staceyjf/javaMineField/README.md

 1. **Type Safety**: Understanding and leveraging Java's type system effectively.
 2. **Dynamic Bomb Count Updates**: Implementing dynamic updates to surrounding bomb counts using a vector approach.

+## Changelog

+Date: 03/06/24

+Updates:

+**Class refinement:**

+- Refactored the `Game` and `Board` classes to ensure separation of concerns and better abstraction, facilitating the future introduction of a GUI.
+- Continued work on the `Game` class to ensure abstraction of user input is compatible with both CLI and GUI interfaces.

+**Cascading feature:**

+- Reworked the cascading logic to correctly display the number of moves to win and the adjacent bomb count.

+**Visuals:**

+- Introduced end-of-game word art graphics.
+- Modified the board layout to improve visibility of adjacent bomb counts.

 ## To-Dos